davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

    T2 returns A
    ```

 In this scenario, `A` is incorrectly returned by both threads, and the list is now `[C,D,E]`.
-And that's just *one* way things could've gone wrong, among many other unpredictable results.
-(Honestly, most would probably end in a segfault.)
-To make this linked list thread-safe, the threads *should have* locked out the list so that another thread can't enter and make progress in the critical section.
+And that's just *one* way things could go wrong, among many other unpredictable results.
+(Honestly, most incorrect runs would probably segfault.)
+To make this linked list thread-safe, each thread *should have* locked out access to the list so that another thread can't enter and make progress in the critical section.

 In this assignment, you are to provide a thread-safe hashmap library for C.